BaturalpOz/CS308-SUpotify/backend/app/services/README.md

 - `artist_service.py` - Manages artist-related operations such as profile updates and retrieval.
 - `album_service.py` - Contains logic for album creation, editing, and deletion.
 - `song_service.py` - Responsible for song management, including CRUD operations.
-- `playlist_service.py` - Deals with playlist-related functionalities like creation and song addition.